fabrix-app/docs/en/about/theory.md

 ### Lifecycle Stages

 Spools are loaded in three stages: Validate, Configure, and Initialize.
 All Spools must complete each stage before the next stage begins.
+A fourth stage: Sanity is run after the other spools are completely loaded, allowing for Spools to check that they were instantiated properly.

 ### Lifecycle Configuration